How To Install a New Hard Drive

 Either way, you also need to connect your PC's power supply to the back of your hard drive.
 When you have done that, your hard drive has been successfully fitted.

-Gaming Computers / How To Build A PC / Install New Hard Drive
+Gaming Computers / How To Build A PC / Install a New Hard Drive